 Depression can interfere with your ability to function, including your ability to care for yourself and your child.
 It is important to seek treatment as soon as possible if you are suffering from any of the symptoms.
 Don’t wait.

 Treatment for depression works and help is available.
-Our health coaches can offer you extra support while helping you get your life back to normal.
+Our care managers can offer you extra support while helping you get your life back to normal.

 We do this by:

 - Providing guidance and support through scheduled phone calls.

 - Setting short and long term goals throughout the recovery process.